 Quick Franchise Facts and Statistics:

-• There are an estimated 3,800 different franchisers (franchise business companies) operating in the U.S. today.
+• There are an estimated 3,000 different franchisers (franchise business companies) currently operating in the U.S. today.

-• It is estimated that there are nearly 800,000 franchise businesses across 300 business categories in the U.S. which provide nearly 10 million jobs and generate nearly $1 trillion to the economy.
+• It is estimated that there are nearly 800,000 franchise businesses in the U.S. which provide greater than 8 million jobs.

-• Approximately one out of every 12 businesses in the U.S. is a franchise business.
+• Approximately one out of every 10 businesses in the U.S. is a franchise business and franchises are represented in nearly 300 industries.

-• The average initial franchise investment is $250,000- excluding real estate.
+• The average initial franchise investment for more than 50% of franchises is about $250,000 - excluding real estate.

 • The average royalty fees paid by franchisees range from 3% to 6% of monthly gross sales.